 Our lessee arrangements primarily consist of ground leases for land under our towers.
 Ground leases for land are specific to each site and are generally for an initial term of five to 10 years and are renewable (and cancelable after a notice period) at our option.
 We also enter into term easements and ground leases in which we prepay the entire term.
 The majority of our lease agreements have certain termination rights that provide for cancellation after a notice period and multiple renewal options at our option.
-When calculating the estimated lease term, we consider the economic penalty associated with our failure to renew our leases.
 We include certain renewal option periods in the lease term when we determine that the options are reasonably certain to be exercised.